Equality and diversity

 This does not change the status for any of the protected characteristics.

 Further information about the Equality Act 2010 can be found on the Equality and Human Rights Commission website.

 What the Equalities Act means for the Council

-The Equality Act introduced a new Public Sector Equality Duty.
-This new Duty places two specific requirements on the Council:
+The Equality Act introduced the Public Sector Equality Duty.
+This Duty places two specific requirements on the Council: